-In casual American English, "The costume designer created authentic period clothing for the show" sounds like "dhuh KAH-stoom duh-ZAHY-ner kree-AY-duhd ah-THEHN-tuhk PEER-ee-uhd KLOH-dhuhng fer dhuh SHOH".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "The costume designer created authentic period clothing for the show" as "dhuh KAH-stoom duh-ZAHY-ner kree-AY-duhd ah-THEHN-tuhk PEER-ee-uhd KLOH-dhuhng fer dhuh SHOH" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on authentic, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.